-Lead Paint Exposure & Children
+Child Lead Paint Exposure

-Is is often mistaken that children get lead paint poisoning by eating paint chips.
+It is often mistaken that children get lead paint poisoning by eating paint chips.
 According to Cincinnati’s Community Development Housing Division, “one of the primary sources of Cincinnati lead poisoning is lead-based paint and lead-contaminated dust found in deteriorating buildings.”

 Although a house may look clean, deteriorated lead-paint mixes with household dust and becomes easier to inhale or ingest.
 Lead paint poisoning in children typically occurs when a child puts their hands in their mouth after touching a contaminated object, puts a contaminated object directly into their mouth.
 In homes, concentrated levels of lead paint are usually found in wooden windows, casings, and sills, wooden doors and casings, plaster walls, stairs, railings, and banisters.